XiaoDoesStuff/NIU-Dining-Hall-Discord-Bot/README.md

 # Setup (Docker)
 0. Prereqs:
     - Docker
-    - Nodejs
+    - Nodejs version >= 20
 1. Clone the repo - `git clone https://github.com/XiaoDoesStuff/NIU-Dining-Hall-Discord-Bot.git`
 2. go to the folder `cd NIU-Dining-Hall-Discord-Bot`
 3. Configure Config.env - See below
 4. Use docker compose `sudo docker compose up -d --build`  The Dockerfile will:
    - Run apt-get update and  Install Chromium and Chromium extensions needed inside the container for puppeteer
    - Insall the npm packages needed inside the container
    - Run the start.sh which runs the javascript bot
 5. Check logs `sudo docker compose logs -f`

 # Setup (Directly on host)